Late Roman Army

 Unarmoured Infantryman

-Behind the first two or three ranks stood the rest of the legion - veterans and recruits alike, although many veterans tended to be file leaders or file closers, and stood at front and back of each file.
-Many soldiers were without armour, some even without helmet.
 The 4th century writer Vegetius complains that soldiers today throw off their armour because it is too much of a burden.
 More likely there was not enough of it to go around.
 The army in this period is bigger than at any time before.
 Tunics could be brown, yellow, orange, off-white, white, blue, green or red, and nearly all (including children's tunics) had some form of woven decoration included.
 He wears tight fighting footed hose, cloak and boots with hobnails.

 Skirmisher

-Light infantry soldiers were used in smaller numbers to pepper an enemy unit with missiles, to scout ahead and to screen the movements of heavy infantry.
-This skirmisher carries a clutch of light javelins (veruta).
-These simple weapons can be thrown 20 -30m, the skirmisher dashing forward to cast the verutum then retreating rapidly before the enemy infantry intercept him.
 These light infantry units were very vulnerable to missile fire from slings and bows, and so a shield was essential, either a large oval shield like this, or a smaller and easily carried round shield.This soldier wears a long-sleeved tunic.
 This is not a uniform but typical civillian attire.
-He wears hobnailed boots and leg-wraps.
-The leg wraps were commonly worn by farmers and other workers in earlier periods but seem to have been adopted wholesale by the legions by the 4th century AD.
-Mosaics show them beng worn by soldiers hunting animals as well as by farm workers.
-Even a statue of Emperor Valentianian depicts him in leg wraps.
-The leg wraps (called 'puttees' by the British Army) keep the trews clean, and they are far easier to wash.
+They wear hobnailed boots and leg-wraps.
+The leg wraps were commonly worn by farmers and other workers in earlier periods but seem to have been

 Archer